Yannick Ngakoue Is Coming for Your Quarterback

 Each experience, each person, each tactic feeds him.
 This is why he declares himself the best without reservation.

 His high school.
 Friendship was positioned "east of the river," right in the D.C. crossfire.
-Gangmembers loitered around the school's perimeter, and the patch of dirt the football team used as a practice field—affectionately called “Friendship Beach”—often needed to be cleared of needles before use.
+Gang members loitered around the school's perimeter, and the patch of dirt the football team used as a practice field—affectionately called "Friendship Beach"—often needed to be cleared of needles before use.
 Once, shortly before practice began, a player alerted the head coach, Abdul-Rahim, of a horrific site on the field: a teenager, dead, with five bullets in his head.

 Ngakoue himself remembers bullets scattered on sidewalks, fights breaking out all the time, "typical D.C." stuff.
 At Friendship, there was no middle ground.
-As one of Ngakoue's best friends from high school says, Jermaine Carter, now a linebacker for the Panthers, you were either the bully or the bullied.
+As Jermaine Carter, one of Ngakoue's best friends from high school (and now a linebacker for the Panthers), says, you were either the bully or the bullied.

 "He was definitely a guy that nobody messed with," Carter says.
 "He wasn't going to take nothing.
 He was always going to be right at you.
 If you came at him—no matter what—he was going to come right back at you."